international employment law firm alliance L&E Global

 Remedies

 Employees who are discriminated against can assert unequal treatment, claiming payment of salary variances or to be granted the same benefits.
-In case of termination due to discrimination, the employee is entitled to claim tort damages and even reinstatement at work, and have the discriminatory act declared null and void.
+In case of termination due to discrimination, the employee is entitled to claim tort damages.

 Additional severance is provided for dismissed employees recently married or pregnant.
 Union delegates cannot be dismissed while they hold office and for one year thereafter.
-In the case of dismissal, the union delegate may claim the reinstatement or consider himself/herself dismissed on a constructive basis and claim payment of severance compensation plus pending salaries until the expiration of his period, plus an additional severance equal to 13 salaries.
+In the case of dismissal, the union delegate may claim the reinstatement or consider himself/herself dismissed on a constructive basis and claim payment of severance compensation plus pending salaries until the expiration of his period, plus damages compensation. .
+Labor law provides additional severance in case of discrimination dismissal, equal to an amount that ranges between 50% and 100% of the severance compensation and in some cases 13 monthly salaries.

-In the event of a dismissal of an employee who is ill, the employee can either claim reinstatement or be paid severance compensation, plus the pending salaries until the expiration of the paid sick certificate, plus tort damages.
+In the event of a dismissal of an employee who is ill, the employee can claim to be paid severance compensation, plus the pending salaries until the expiration of the paid sick certificate, plus damages.

 Any questions